pietraferreira/quartz/content/notes/llvm.md

 ---
 # LLVM
 ---
-The LLVM Project is a collection of modular and reusable [[compilers|compiler]] and toolchain technologies.
+The LLVM Project is a collection of modular and reusable [compiler](compilers.md) and toolchain technologies.
 Prebuilt binaries of the LLVM toolchain can be downloaded from the [LLVM Download Page](https://releases.llvm.org/download.html).
 The toolchain can also be built from source by following the instructions from their [documentation page](https://llvm.org/docs/).
 The toolchain contains the following top-level directories:

 ```bash
 bin include lib libexec share
 ```

-The `bin` folder contains all the executable binaries, like the clang [[compilers|compiler]] and a set of other useful tools such as clang-rename, clang-refactor, etc.
+The `bin` folder contains all the executable binaries, like the clang [compiler](compilers.md) and a set of other useful tools such as clang-rename, clang-refactor, etc.

 The `include` folder contains a set of header files that are included during compilation.
-For example, the C++ header files like iostream, etc. Notice that the C header files like `stdio.h` are not supplied with the toolchain because they are part of the [[sysroot]].
+For example, the C++ header files like iostream, etc. Notice that the C header files like `stdio.h` are not supplied with the toolchain because they are part of the [sysroot](sysroot.md).
 It also contains header files that are used when using the llvm libraries to build tools.

-The `lib` folder contains libraries like libc++, libc++abi, etc. These libraries may be used by the clang [[compilers|compiler]] during the compilation process or can be used as a reusable set of libraries.
+The `lib` folder contains libraries like libc++, libc++abi, etc. These libraries may be used by the clang [compiler](compilers.md) during the compilation process or can be used as a reusable set of libraries.

 The `libexec` folder contains two Python scripts that are only relevant for using the clang static analyser.